ludos1978/dualfisheyeTo360/README.md

 # dualfisheyeTo360
-python script to convert a dual fisheye image from a yi 360 to a equirectangular image
+python script to convert a dual fisheye image from a yi 360 to a equirectangular image It does a pretty good job in my opinion and also aligns colors of the both fisheyes

 # usage
-edit variables at the beginning of the file to set values
+- edit variables at ~line 170

-in the pygame interface use:
+    # values of the camera, can be modified in the pygame interface
+    lVertOffset = 30
+    fov = 199.2
+    rYaw = 91.2
+    rPitch = 0.0
+    rRoll = 1.9
+    left_color_overlap = True # use the left or the right side of the overlapping parts of the image to do color matching

+## In the pygame interface use
 - w,s: Roll control
 - a,d: Yaw control
 - q,e: Pitch control